davidik10/Library/README.md

 # Library
-In this project I create a library webpage that can save books and display them with objects constructors and grid.
+In this project I created a library webpage that can save books and display them with objects constructors and grid that I've learned.